jtangney/gke-federated-learning/testing/README.md

 ### Verify success
 #### Deploy a test pod to the tenant namespace
 - deploy a test pod to the tenant namespace.
-They get an Istio sidecar injected
+This namespace is enabled for istio injection
 `kubectl apply -f ./testing/test.yaml -n fedlearn`

 - Verify the pod does have an istio-proxy sidecar container